kmehdi2017/data602-finalproject/README.md

 # data602-Final Project
 # NOTE:
 The project depends on cryptocomapre.com.
 The tools might fail if the cryptocompare API fails to provide data.
+The cryptocompare API failed during the test and because of the time limitation this problem was not addressed in the codes.

 Accessing Docker Image from Docker Hub:
 ---------------------------------------